Aref-Akminasi/aws-developer-associate/RDS.md

   - IBM DB2
   - Aurora (Supports MySQL and PostgreSQL)

+## Connect to RDS instance

+- Request an endpoint (DNS name) for the instance from the Database administrator
+- Use the **DescribeDBInstances API** and get the endpoint (DNS name) for the database instance
+- It is **NOT** recommended to use **IPs** since they could change during failover

+## RDS Logs

+The AWS RDS Service contains several logs, such as the ones given below:

+- Error logs
+- General query log
+- Slow query log

 ## Advantages over using RDS versus deploying DB on EC2

 - RDS Pros: